What Is Numerology?

 Where numerology comes from, and what modern practice inherited

 Modern numerology did not appear out of nowhere.
-Older traditions of number symbolism shape the history of numerology, especially the Pythagorean idea that numbers describe a hidden order in reality.
+Older traditions of number symbolism shape the method history, especially the Pythagorean idea that numbers describe a hidden order in reality.

 Ancient cultures also linked letters and numbers in ways that helped later systems imagine names as numerical patterns rather than just sounds.